majaliju/sinatra-react-backend/README.md

 <img src="https://img.shields.io/badge/phase3-project-red?style=flat-square&logo=ruby">

 ## WHAT IS THIS?
-- This is the backend repo of the BEST SONG REVIEWS website.
+- This is the backend repo of the [BEST SONG REVIEWS website](http://reviews.majaliju.com/).
+- You can also visit directly at [reviews.majaliju.com](http://reviews.majaliju.com/).

 ## INTRODUCTION